ChrisH2727/Milestone-2/README.md

 * The help modal window is displayed when the **Help** button is clicked.

-* The **Help** button may be clicked and will respond at any time during the use of the web page.
+* The **Help** button may be clicked and will respond at any time during the use of this project planning tool.

  * The help modal window display instruction to the user on how to operate the page and help with interpreting the results shown by the plots.